STPORTFOLIO

 Every component should have a single responsibility.
 A Button is a Button.
 It doesn't know about forms or modals.
 Composition handles complexity — not configuration.
 Avoid the trap of adding props to solve every edge case.

-The system I built for Axiom started with 14 core patterns identified from a full product audit.
+The system I built for a SaaS client started with 14 core patterns identified from a full product audit.
 Six months later it serves 40 engineers across 3 teams — and the component count has grown from 14 to 120 without a single breaking change.

 ST